OoTRandomizer/rtgg-randobot/COMMANDS.md

 the draft process.

 `!s7 practice` - Used for practice races.
-Randobot will assign the two runners with the most RaceTime points as drafters and will walk them through the draft process.
+Randobot will assign the two runners with the most racetime.gg points as drafters and will walk them through the draft process.

 `!s7 qualifier` - Restricted to Race Moderators.
 Enables a special function